This page explains what you and your child can expect when coming to the children's intensive care unit.

 Children usually come to the children’s intensive care unit as part of their care from within Evelina London Children’s Hospital or their local hospital.

 Some children come to the unit following an accident or emergency.
-They either come from A&E or are brought to us by the South Thames Retrieval Service (STRS), a specialist service for transporting critically ill children.
+They either come from the emergency department, ward, surgery or are brought to us by the South Thames Retrieval Service (STRS), a specialist service for transporting critically ill children.

 Changing or cancelling your visit

 If you need to change or cancel your child’s appointment for any reason, please contact the surgical team.

 Please tell us as soon as possible so we can offer the appointment to another patient.

 Very occasionally we may have to delay planned procedures if there are no beds available in the intensive care unit.

 Please bring along your child’s red book (personal child health record) and a list of any medicines your child is taking.